lalten/rpg_dvs_ros/README.md

 sudo aptitude install ros-jade-stereo-image-proc
 ```

-## Build Issues after Update / git pull

-Sometimes, there seems that catkin_make does not refresh all files.
-E.g. if you get an error message of a missing header file, try the following:
-- Edit dvs_msgs/CMakeLists.txt (e.g. add just a new line and store it)
-- run catkin_make clean
-- run catkin_make

-Now the new header files get also built.

 # DVS Calibration
 The calibration of a DVS is a two-stage procedure.
 First, the focus must be adjusted.
 Then, the intrinsic camera parameters are estimated.